-more suitable for variables $x \in \mathbb{R}$.
-For different coordinate domains, this method becomes inadequate \cite{Twareque_Ali.2005}.
-It happens because the quantization depends on the symmetry between the variable and its momentum, and different domains will have different symmetry groups for their phase-space.
-The covariant integral method is, thus, a more interesting alternative instead of the canonical one.
-It takes into consideration those symmetries to obtain quantum operators of any classical function (or distribution) of the position and momentum.
-In this alternate method, the canonical is a particular case of the covariant integral quantization for the whole real line \cite{Gazeau.2014}, in which the symmetries are elements of the Weyl-Heisenberg group.
+is more suitable for variables $x \in \mathbb{R}$.
+However, it becomes inadequate for different coordinate domains \cite{Twareque_Ali.2005} since the quantization depends on the symmetry between position and momentum, and different domains have different symmetry groups for their phase space.
+The covariant integral method is, thus, a more interesting alternative than the canonical one.
+In addition, the integral method takes into consideration those symmetries to obtain quantum observable for any classical function or distribution of the position and momentum.
+It is worth mentioning that the canonical operators \eqref{canonical_op.} can be obtained as a particular case of the covariant integral quantization for variables in the whole real line, in which the symmetry is given by the Weyl-Heisenberg group \cite{Gazeau.2014}.

-Gravitational models, including cosmological ones, are often described by strictly positive parameters, such as the radius in polar coordinate or the scale factor of the Universe in a FRLW metric.
-The canonical quantization of this kind of variable is often clunky, leading to the necessity of extra conditions and terms placed by hand to maintain the desirable features of a quantum theory, such as, for example, the self-adjointness of the kinectic potential operator.
-To avoid these issues in the quantization of strictly positive variables, $\mathbb{R}_{+}^{*} = \{x \in \mathbb{R} | x > 0\}$, thus, we shall use the covariant integral method based on the affine group
+Gravitational models, including cosmological ones, are often described by strictly positive parameters, such as the radius in the polar coordinate or the scale factor of the Universe in an FLRW metric.
+The canonical quantization of this type of variable is often clunky, leading to the necessity of extra conditions and terms placed by hand to maintain the desirable features of a quantum theory, for example, the self-adjointness of the kinetic potential operator.
+To avoid these issues in the quantization of strictly positive variables, $\mathbb{R}_{+}^{*} = \{x \in \mathbb{R} | x > 0\}$, we shall use the covariant integral method based on the affine group,

-This method has recently been used in scenarios such as the early Universe \cite{Bergeron.2014,Bergeron.2015,Frion.2019}.
-In these models, the initial singularity was replaced in a semi-classical limit by a smooth bounce.
-For the case of black holes, affine quantization has been applied for simplified models with interesting results, such as singularity removal and displacement of the horizon \cite{Zonetti.2014}.
+The covariant integral method is part of a quantum phase-space (QPS) formalism that has a long tradition in quantum field theory research, including applications to quantum optics, quantum information, and quantum technologies in general \cite{Aldrovandi.1990, Rundle.2021}.
+The affine quantization method, in particular, has been recently applied to early-Universe models \cite{Bergeron.2014,Bergeron.2015,Frion.2019}, resulting in the replacement of the initial singularity for a smooth bounce in the semi-classical limit.
+For the case of black holes, affine quantization was used in simplified models and had interesting results, such as singularity removal and displacement of the horizon \cite{Zonetti.2014}.